Nigeria at a Glance

 Abuja, a relatively new city, has been the capital of Nigeria since 1991.

 Most expats moving to Nigeria will obviously choose Nigeria’s economic and industrial centers.
-Most of those are found in the southern coastal regions.
-Furthermore, many expats are moving to Nigeria’s Free Trade Zones, which usually feature residence compounds for employees.
+Most of those are found in the country’s southern coastal regions.
+Furthermore, many expats are living in Nigeria’s Free Trade Zones, which usually feature residence compounds for employees.

-If you are not moving to Nigeria solely for business reasons, but also for the cultural experience, you might want to go explore the country detail.
+If you are not relocating to Nigeria solely for business reasons, but also for the cultural experience, you might want to go explore the country in detail.
 Please consider the safety precautions we have compiled in our article on Living in Nigeria before you consider freely roaming the country.

 Lagos is the largest city and thus the first choice for many expats moving to Nigeria.
-With a little over 10 million residents, it is also one of the most populous cities in Africa.
-The metropolis on the Gulf of Guinea has experienced a rapid growth, as moving to Nigeria’s economic and cultural center remains a big incentive for people from rural regions and abroad.
+With a little over 15 million residents and a population of 22 million in the wider metropolitan area, it is also one of the most populous cities in Africa.
+The metropolis on the Gulf of Guinea has experienced rapid growth, as moving to the country’s economic and cultural center remains a big incentive for people from rural regions and abroad.

 In many respects, Lagos is Nigeria’s most important city.
 It is a large hub for banks, industrial enterprises, and the music and film industry.
 The three ports are the nation’s biggest transfer site for all goods, except for oil, which is shipped directly from the Delta.
-Lagos also is home to the most modern international airport – you will at least have to change flights here when moving to Nigeria.
+The metropolis also is home to the most modern international airport – you will at least have to change flights here when you arrive in Nigeria.

-Your employment contract permitting, you should try to relocate to Lagos when first moving to Nigeria.
+Your employment contract permitting, you should try to relocate to Lagos.
 It will probably ensure the most comfortable and interesting stay for expatriates.

-Employment in Port Harcourt means moving to Nigeria’s oil production center.
+Employment in Port Harcourt means doing business in Nigeria’s oil production center.
 It is the main collecting point for oil produced in the Niger Delta and home to most of Nigeria’s refineries.

 Ever since the first oil shipment in 1958, Port Harcourt has had considerable draw on the people of the Delta.
 This is both a blessing and a curse: the masses moving to Nigeria’s industrial centers from the rural regions have caused a housing shortage and infrastructural issues.
 Pollution is also quite severe in the area.
-Moving to Nigeria, you will have to come to terms with pollution, but Port Harcourt surpasses everything else.
+While living in Nigeria, you will have to come to terms with pollution, but Port Harcourt surpasses everything else.

 Due to reasons we have outlined in our article on Working in Nigeria, the city has often been shaken by violence and by the illegal activity of militant gangs, who frequently target foreigners.
-Thus, for safety reasons, Port Harcourt should be avoided by expats planning on moving to Nigeria.
+Thus, for safety reasons, Port Harcourt should be avoided by expats if possible.
 Unless you sign with one of the large oil companies, which offer guarded compounds for their employees, moving to Nigeria’s other economic centers will be a better choice.